thelia-modules/ForcePhone/Readme.md

 # Force Phone

-This module sets the mobile phone number, the home phone nuumner or both as required in the customer and address forms.
+This module sets the mobile phone number, the home phone number or both as required in the customer and address forms.

 ## Installation